- PhD, Linguistics, University of California, Berkeley, 1986

 The co-edited volume, “English and Ethnicity,” grew out of my interest in challenging essentialist perspectives on language, and in bringing together a very diverse group of voices from the Americas, Europe, Asia, and Africa to explore how English is treated as a resource in the expression of ethnicity as an aspect of identity.
 This was organized as an English Department Symposium.

 During the time that I have been in Alabama, a natural development of a research focus on crosscultural communication has been a shift to cross-subcultural communication, i.e., Southerners interacting with non-Southerners, and to Southern discourse in general.
 I have pioneered the application of playback methodology in the cross-subcultural context of Southern discourse, engaging native Southern speakers in articulating to me, as a non-Southerner, their interpretations of aspects of discourse as part of my research.
 Davies 1997, on the use of “Ma’am” in Horton Foote’s The Trip to Bountiful, showed the new direction that my research was taking in the context of Alabama.
 It also represented an expansion of my research from natural data to an exploration of literary data for sociolinguistic purposes, particularly as transformed into film within popular culture.
 My papers on “Sling Blade” (Davies 2006) and on “Huck Finn” (Davies forthcoming) also use such data.
 Challenging an essentialist perspective on dialect, I am also particularly interested in how some Southerners consciously craft their speech in relation to language ideology, examining not only sociolinguistic repertoire and presentation of self but also the degree of reflectivity and agency that speakers display (Davies 2007a).
 I was invited to write the entry on “Southern politeness” (Davies 2007a) in the New Encyclopedia of Southern Culture.
-An article on Southern storytelling style appeared in 2008.
+An article on Southern storytelling style appeared in 2008, focusing on the professional Alabama storyteller, Kathryn Tucker Windham, and her use of “digression.”
+See my current c.v. for the latest on my publications, including work on Southern dialect in Country Music.

 With my linguist colleague in the Department of Modern Languages and Classics, I organized a symposium at The University of Alabama in 2004 on Language Variety in the South, with funding from the National Science Foundation and the National Endowment for the Humanities.
-I was president of SECOL (the Southeastern Conference on Linguistics) in 2003-2004.
+I was president of SECOL (the Southeastern Conference on Linguistics) in 2003-2004, and I continue to be actively involved in that regional linguistics organization, as well as national organizations.

-I enjoy participating in the “Road Scholars” program of the Alabama Humanities Foundation, giving lectures around the state on “Southern American English in Alabama,” and on “The Southern Accents of Jimmie Rodgers and Hank Williams.”
+I have enjoyed participating in the “Road Scholars” program of the Alabama Humanities Foundation, giving lectures around the state on “Southern American English in Alabama,” and on “The Southern Accents of Jimmie Rodgers and Hank Williams.”

-- Language Variety in the South: Historical and Contemporary Perspectives, Michael D. Picone and Catherine Evans Davies (eds.), Tuscaloosa: The University of Alabama Press, forthcoming.
+- Language Variety in the South: Historical and Contemporary Perspectives, Michael D. Picone and Catherine Evans Davies (eds.), Tuscaloosa: The University of Alabama Press, 2015.

 - English and Ethnicity, Janina Brutt-Griffler and Catherine Evans Davies (eds.), New York: Palgrave Macmillan (Signs of Race Series).
 2006.